 All CDBG programs are focused on meeting the needs of low/moderate income households and individuals.
 Without CDBG funding, many of the programs would be unable to assist as many people and some may not continue to exist.
-Throughout the funding cycle and awarding of CDBG funds, the Capital Planning & Resiliency Department works towards directing funding to projects that meet the goals and objectives in the consolidated plan.
-During the 2019 funding cycle, projects that were awarded funding addressed high priorities (Senior Services, Child Care Services, Abused & Neglected Children, Health Services, emergency payments, Program Administration, and Fair Housing Activities).
+Throughout the funding cycle and awarding of CDBG funds, the City works towards directing funding to projects that meet the goals and objectives in the consolidated plan.
+During the 2020 funding cycle, projects that were awarded funding addressed high priorities (Senior Services, Child Care Services, Abused & Neglected Children, Health Services, Program Administration, and Fair

+Housing Activities).
 Through the CDBG program, local non-profit organizations were able to provide enhanced and expanded services for the community.